-After registering for classes, an undergraduate student may change to in absentia status only with the approval of his or her dean.
+After registering for classes, undergraduate students may change to in absentia status only with the approval of their dean.
 The classes for which the student is registered should be dropped and the in absentia registration added through the normal add/drop procedure.
 If the change is made during the first twelve class days, the student’s tuition is refunded.

-Graduate students must be registered for the semester in which they graduate and must apply for graduation by the deadline published in the academic calendar.
-A student who fails to complete all degree requirements or misses the deadline for acceptance of the thesis, report, recital, dissertation, or treatise must register and pay tuition the following semester or summer session in order to receive the degree.
+Students must be registered for the semester in which they graduate and must apply for graduation by the deadline published in the academic calendar.
+A student who fails to complete all degree requirements or misses the deadline for acceptance of the thesis, report, recital, dissertation, or treatise must register and pay tuition the following semester in order to receive the degree.

-An exception is made for students who apply to graduate in the summer session but miss the deadline for acceptance of the thesis, report, recital, dissertation, or treatise.
+An exception is made for students who apply to graduate in the summer semester but miss the deadline for acceptance of the thesis, report, recital, dissertation, or treatise.
 In this case, the student will be registered in absentia for the fall semester, only for the purpose of receiving the degree, by degree evaluators in the Office of Graduate Studies.
-The fee for in absentia registration for graduate students is $25.
 The thesis, report, recital, dissertation, or treatise must be accepted by the deadline for in absentia registration, which falls before the beginning of the following fall semester.
-Additional exceptions may be granted by the graduate dean under rare or extenuating circumstances.
-A student may be registered in absentia only once.
+Additional exceptions may be granted by the graduate dean under unusual administrative circumstances.
+The student will be registered in absentia only once.